-CERATIZIT engineered the OptiLine solid carbide end mill series to meet the demands of advanced machining strategies.
+CERATIZIT engineered its solid carbide end mill series to meet the demands of advanced machining strategies.

 End Mills for HEM

-HEM is transforming production across industries—from aerospace and automotive to medical and general engineering—especially when machining difficult materials like Inconel, titanium, and hardened steels.
+HEM is transforming production across industries, from aerospace and automotive to medical and general engineering, and especially when machining difficult materials like Inconel, titanium, and hardened steels.
 By using light radial cuts at high speeds and deep axial engagements, HEM minimizes heat concentration, maintains consistent chip loads, and boosts material removal rates without compromising tool life.

-To suppress harmonics and reduce vibration when applying the HEM strategy, CERATIZIT’s OptiLine five-, six- and seven-flute end mills provide variable helix and/or pitch geometries and are made with premium substrate.
-Like all CERATIZIT tools, OptiLine end mills are protected by multiple nanometer-scale layers of Dragonskin coating.
-Designed from the ground up, the OptiLine six-flute excels at tackling titanium and other tough super alloys.
+To suppress harmonics and reduce vibration when applying the HEM strategy, CERATIZIT’s five-, six- and seven-flute solid carbide end mills provide variable helix and/or pitch geometries and are made with premium substrate.
+Like all CERATIZIT tools, its solid carbide end mills are protected by multiple nanometer-scale layers of Dragonskin coating.
+Designed from the ground up, the six-flute solid carbide end mill excels at tackling titanium and other tough super alloys.

 Get Even (Flutes) with Trochoidal Milling